SophieJG/ArXiv_Recommendation_Research_v2/README.md

     1. `kaggle_json_to_parquet` Converts the json downloaded from kaggle to parquet and filters not-relevant papers.
 Currently only CS papers are used.
     2. `query_papers` Query Semantic Scholar to get additional info about all papers
     3. `query_authors` Query Semantic Scholar for all authores who cited a paper from the dataset
-    4. `generate_samples` Generates a list of sample triplets: `<paper_id, author_id, label>`.
+    4. `generate_samples` Generate a list of sample triplets: `<paper_id, author_id, label>`.
 The label can be true (the author cited the paper) or false.
-2. `train` trains a model and stores the train model to disk
+2. `train` Train a model and store the trained model to disk
-3. `evaluate` calculates binary classification metrics on the trained model
+3. `evaluate` Calculate binary classification metrics on the trained model and all data folds

 ### Evaluation results
-The output of the evaluation phase is a dictionary providing scores for the train, validation and test data folds.
+The output of the evaluation phase is a dictionary specifying the scores for the train, validation and test data folds.
 For example:
 ```json
 {
     "train": {